Last Updated on October 20, 2024 by Soumya

 Which 3rd-party platforms sell Frida Kahlo tickets?

 This is also the most reliable option, in my opinion.
-Their tickets are rarely canceled, and the availability dashboard is always updated.
+Their tickets are rarely canceled, and the availability dashboard is constantly updated.

 However, they don’t sell tickets for Wednesdays because they only sell tickets for the 10:30 am slot, whereas Frida Kahlo Museum opens from 11:00 am – 6:00 pm on Wednesdays.

-• Get Your Guide: The middle option – costlier than Tiqets, cheaper than Viator. ▶️ Check Prices and Availability.
+- Get Your Guide: This is the middle option—costlier than Tiqets but cheaper than Viator. ▶️ Check Prices and Availability.

 They are pretty similar to Tiqets since they are both handled by the same vendor.
 In rare cases, tickets may be available on Get Your Guide if they are not available on Tiqets.

-• Viator: Usually the most expensive among the three and also the least reliable, recently. ▶️ Check Prices and Availability.
+- Viator is usually the most expensive and also the least reliable of the three. ▶️ Check Prices and Availability.

-Recently, there have been many cancellations and reschedulings on Viator (from personal experience and the experiences of my readers) because their availability is not updated in real-time.
-So, if you see a Frida Kahlo museum ticket available on Viator in the next 2-3 weeks, I would be cautious while booking.
+Recently, there have been many cancellations and reschedulings on Viator (from personal experience and the experiences of my readers) because their availability is not updated in real time.
+So, if I see a Frida Kahlo museum ticket available on Viator in the next 1-2 weeks, especially in the peak season, I would be cautious while booking.
 Even if you book, please connect with the vendor and confirm the booking immediately after.

 Viator allows you to select from multiple visiting slots, which is one great thing about it.
 Therefore, they are available on Wednesdays, too.